- CYAC Home

 - Frequently Asked Questions

-The Children's Literature Section, under the United States and Publisher Liaison Division, is responsible for administering the CYAC Program.
-It catalogs the wide range of fiction material published for children and young adults.
-The records created, which include an objective and succinct summary of the book, are used by publishers, school libraries, and public libraries.
-As part of the CYAC Program, the section also develops new children’s subject headings, proposes changes to existing subject headings, monitors the policies and practices of children’s cataloging, and keeps abreast of trends in children’s publishing.
-The section has expert staff in the field of children’s literature and responds to a variety of queries related to providing access for children’s and young adults’ materials.
+The Literature Section, under the United States Programs, Law, and Literature Division, is responsible for administering the CYAC Program, which catalogs the wide range of fiction material published for children and young adults.
+The records created, which include an objective and succinct summary of the book, are used by researchers, publishers, school libraries, public libraries, and their patrons.
+The CYAC Program also develops new children’s subject headings, proposes changes to existing subject headings, monitors the policies and practices of children’s cataloging, and keeps abreast of trends in children’s publishing.
+The CYAC Program has expert staff in the field of children’s literature and responds to a variety of queries related to providing access for children’s and young adults’ materials.

-The CYAC Program is one of the older programs at the Library of Congress and continues the original Annotated Card (AC) Program, which was established in the fall of 1965.
-The AC Program, as it was popularly called, began by providing cataloging on printed cards and included a summary or annotation of the book, which was a new idea at the time.
+The CYAC Program is one of the older programs at the Library of Congress and continues the original Annotated Card (AC) Program, which was established in the fall of 1965 to meet a recognized need to address how children, young adults, and those who assist them in libraries search for books and the information they contain, which can be very different from the approach taken by most adults.
+The AC Program, as it was popularly called, began by providing cataloging on printed cards and included a summary or annotation of the book, which was a new idea at the time, as well as subject headings more accessible to youths.
 At that time, both non-fiction and fiction books received AC cataloging.
 Over the years, the program has changed to better serve its audience.
-Currently, CYAC focuses on providing access for children’s and young adults' fiction and seeks to fill needs that exist today.
+Currently, CYAC focuses on providing access for children’s and young adults' fiction.

-The CYAC Program provides access to fiction materials for young readers up to high school.
-Some general interest material found in high school libraries is included as well.
+The CYAC Program provides access to fiction materials for young readers through high school.
 The program targets English language material published anywhere in the world and foreign language materials published in the United States.
 Children’s materials in foreign languages published outside of the United States are not in scope.
 However, if you wish to prepare original CYAC cataloging for foreign language items in your library, you can catalog your materials using the policies and practices of standard CYAC cataloging.

 CYAC is able to provide access to a high percentage of new children’s and young adults' literature available in the United States due to its participation in the Library of Congress Cataloging-In-Publication (CIP) Program.
-Many children’s and young adults' publishers are members of the CIP Program and submit applications for their fiction titles.
-As a consequence, CYAC creates metadata for these new works before they are published.
+Many children’s and young adults' publishers are members of the CIP Program and submit applications for their fiction titles, allowing CYAC catalogers to create metadata for these new works before they are published.

 The types of material or genres in scope for the CYAC Program are: